ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/tpch.md

 # TPC-H (1999)

-A popular benchmark which models the internal data warehouse of a whole sale supplier.
+A popular benchmark which models the internal data warehouse of a wholesale supplier.
 The data is stored into a 3rd normal form representation, requiring lots of joins at query runtime.
 Despite its age and its unrealistic assumption that the data is uniformly and independently distributed, TPC-H remains the most popular OLAP benchmark to date.